 Caring for your Maine Coon: I cannot emphasize this enough: You must expose your kittens to anything you want them to accept as adults.
 This is especially true of such large cats!
 If you want nail trimming to be a pleasant experience (and it can be, I promise!), you must demonstrate who's boss with them early and often.

-Feeding: It is very important to remember that cats are obligate carnivores that have no dietary need for carbohydrates.
+Feeding: Full details on our food page.
+It is very important to remember that cats are obligate carnivores that have no dietary need for carbohydrates.
 When choosing a diet for your cats it is absolutely critical that it be high in very high quality protein.
 We are in the process of transitioning to a raw diet for our cats, and have seen excellent results so far with coat, appetite, and GI health - bonus: poops are less stinky!
-(When you have seven cats running around, that matters!)
-Some reading material here: UC Davis research; and CatInfo.org - one vet's take For kibble recommend only grain free foods, and ones with a minimum of 30% crude protein.
-Some brands we like: Taste of the Wild Rocky Mountain Blend, Wellness Core
+(When you have five cats running around, that matters!)
+Some reading material here: UC Davis research; and CatInfo.org - one vet's take We now require our pet homes agree to feed no kibble, ever.
+It is dehydrating and brings health risks.

 Water: Fresh, clean water is absolutely critical to your cats overall health.
 We recommend using a filtered water fountain for your cat to encourage drinking.
 If that is not possible, then it is best to use ceramic bowls because they are easy to clean and very appealing to the cats.
 We use this fountain, but there are many others.
 (Reminder: don't use plastic - it gives cats acne.
 See below.)